n6mq97/easy-test-mvp/README.md

 ### Production

 The production environment is managed by `docker-compose.prod.yml`.
 This configuration is designed for deployment and does not include hot-reloading.
-It builds the frontend assets and runs the backend in a production-ready state.
 To build and run, use:

 ```bash
 docker-compose -f docker-compose.prod.yml up --build